 SHAH ALAM: Budget 2019.
 Defence and Home Ministries.
 The national security sector – Defence and Home ministries – were allocated RM30.9 billion from a total allocation of RM314.5 billion of the 2019 budget.
-The allocation for the Defence Ministry under the 2019 budget has been set at RM14.3 billion, a reduction of RM1 billion from last year’s funding of RM15.4 billion.
+The allocation for the Defence Ministry under the 2019 budget (see latest story, for the latest figures) has been set at RM15.3 billion, a reduction of RM100 million from last year’s funding of RM15.4 billion.

-From the RM14.3 billion, RM11.6 billion is allocated for the Operating Expenditure (OE), down by RM600 million per cent compared to 2018’s figure of RM12.2 billion.
+From the RM15.3 billion, RM13.0 billion is allocated for the Operating Expenditure (OE), increased of some RM700 million compared to 2018’s figure of RM12.2 billion.
 The Development Expenditure however saw a marginal increase from RM3.297 billion in 2018 to RM3.647 billion this year.

 Spent cartridges flies out from the Sharpshooter turret on the IFV 25 Gempita variant.

 The Home Ministry received an allocation of RM15.62 billion an increase of some 300 million compared to last year’s one of RM14.7 billion.
 The OE allocation decreased by RM40 million to RM12.565 billion from RM12.9 billion in 2018.
 The increase in allocation for this year is for the DE which rose to RM3.087 billion this year compared to RM1.847.